 Still, much indeed was accomplished at least in terms of a long-term agreement.
 China took center stage along with Canada at this COP lending significant weight to the negotiations and attempting to bridge that perennial gap/fight/conflict/accusations flying between the rich countries and the poor.
 As Li Shuo, global policy advisor for Greenpeace China said “Today’s outcome demonstrates that China’s deplomatic positioning can forge global progress.
 It is a landmark deal that should propel China to embrace a bigger role in championing nature on the international stage.”
 In the context of global heavy weights, well, as always, the USA remained both sidelined and marginalized.
 This, as always, is tragic.
 They can and should play a bigger role but their policy frames, well, to put it as mildly as possible – are for them.
 Not for the world.

-For the Greens, one of the most important components of the framework was target 5: “Ensure that the use, harvesting and trade of wild species is sustainable, safe and legal, preventing overexploitation, minimizing impacts on non-target species and ecosystems, and reducing the risk of pathogen spill-over, applying the ecosystem approach, while respecting and protecting customary sustainable use by indigenous peoples and local communities”.
+For the Greens, one of the most important components of the framework were target 5: “Ensure that the use, harvesting and trade of wild species is sustainable, safe and legal, preventing overexploitation, minimizing impacts on non-target species and ecosystems, and reducing the risk of pathogen spill-over, applying the ecosystem approach, while respecting and protecting customary sustainable use by indigenous peoples and local communities” and target 13: “Take effective legal, policy, administrative and capacity-building measures at all levels, as appropriate, to ensure the fair and equitable sharing of benefits that arise from the utilization of genetic resources and from digital sequence information on genetic resources, as well as traditional knowledge associated with genetic resources, and facilitating appropriate access to genetic resources, and by 2030 facilitating a significant increase of the benefits shared, in accordance with applicable international access and benefit-sharing instruments.”

 We have been saying this for years and it is ironic of course that even as the COP was winding down, Nuchatlaht First Nation was gearing up for a legal battle in Canada to acquire the right to the Nootka red cedar forests for their own, to use, protect and expand.
 For the Greens this goes to the heart of all frameworks.
 They are great on paper but when it comes to implementation, they run up against a veritable tsunamis of the same old same old.